Privacy Policy

 Right to erasure

-You can request that we delete your data if we process it unlawfully or if the processing disproportionately interferes with your legitimate interests.
-Please note that there may be reasons that prevent immediate deletion, e.g. in the case of statutory retention obligations.
+You may request that we erase your data if we are processing it unlawfully or if the processing disproportionately interferes with your legitimate interests.
+Please note that there may be reasons that prevent immediate erasure, e.g. in the case of statutory retention obligations.

-Regardless of whether you exercise your right to erasure, we will delete your data immediately and completely, unless there is a legal or contractual obligation to retain it.
+Regardless of whether you exercise your right to erasure, we will erase your data immediately and completely, provided that there are no legal or contractual obligations to retain it.

 Right to restriction of processing